 It's fun to watch hummingbirds drinking from red plastic feeders, but there's nothing like seeing them sipping from the flowers in your own garden.
-For the last few years, I’ve been observing hummingbirds in the hope of discovering their favorite flowers.
+I’ve been observing hummingbirds for many years in the hope of discovering their favorite flowers.
 But just when I think I’ve figured it out, the funny little birds change their minds.

-Here’s my list of favorite hummingbird flowers.
+So here’s my list of favorite hummingbird flowers.
 You might be tempted to plant only “chocolate cake”, but remember that “Variety is the spice of life”.
-So the more selection you have, the better.
-Try for plants that bloom at different times of the year, from spring through fall.
+The more selection you have, the better.

-Agastache rupestris (Sunset Hyssop) -- A large, fragrant perennial with orange-pink, tubular flowers.
+Agastache rupestris (Sunset Hyssop) -- Bushy perennial with orange-pink, tubular flowers.
 Think of it as a low-maintenance hummingbird feeder.

-Asclepias tuberosa (Butterfly Weed) -- Drought-tolerant perennial with bright orange flowers for hummingbirds and butterflies.
+Asclepias tuberosa (Butterfly Weed) -- Drought-tolerant perennial with bright orange flowers for attracting hummingbirds and butterflies.

 Cleome -- This flower is useful in more ways than one.
 Hummingbirds like to perch on the horizontal seedpods.

-Cosmos 'Ladybird Scarlet' -- I planted this near my hummingbird feeder, and I was surprised that the hummingbirds visited the cosmos more than the feeder.
+Cosmos 'Ladybird Scarlet' -- I planted this near my hummingbird feeder, and I was surprised to see hummingbirds visiting the cosmos more than the feeder.

 Digitalis (Foxglove) -- The tubular flowers attract hummingbirds, and the plants grow in full sun or part shade.
 I was surprised to see a hummingbird sipping on the pale yellow Digitalis lutea.
 That's what I call "hummingbird broccoli".

-Eupatorium (Joe-Pye Weed) -- Blooms in the fall, attracting both hummingbirds and butterflies.
+Eupatorium maculatum (Joe-Pye Weed) -- A native perennial that blooms in the fall.
+The mauve flowers attract hummingbirds and butterflies.

-Gaura -- The delicate pink-white flowers look great combined with red flowers, and the hummers will visit them, too.
+Gaura lindheimeri -- The delicate pinkish-white flowers look great combined with other hummingbird favorites, especially red flowers.

 Goldenrod -- One of the last flowers of the season.
-Provides nectar for beneficial insects, butterflies and hummingbirds.
+This native perennial provides nectar for hummingbirds, butterflies and beneficial insects.

-Silene 'Jack Flash' -- One morning, I was pollinating a red daylily next to the patch of Silene 'Jack Flash', and a hummingbird tried to scare me off.
+Silene -- One morning, I was pollinating a daylily next to Silene 'Jack Flash', and a hummingbird tried to scare me off.
 When the attempt failed, he relented and agreed to share the space with me.
 He really wanted that silene!

 Tithonia 'Torch' -- Large, bushy annual with orange-red flowers that attract hummingbirds and butterflies.